Khanzo31/online-product-catalog/DEVELOPER_NOTES_3.md

 All P1/P2 features are implemented and the application is live.
 However, due to the inherent limitations of the free-tier hosting plan on Render, a specific workaround is required for a smooth content management experience when uploading multiple images.

 - **Core Functionality:** All systems (data fetching, search, inquiries, dashboard) are fully operational.
-- **Image Uploads:** Functional, but requires uploading images one at a time to prevent server timeouts.
+- **Image Uploads:** Functional, but requires **pre-compressing images locally AND uploading them one at a time** to prevent server timeouts.
 This is the official and recommended procedure for content managers on the current hosting plan.

 ---